Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Sensitivity of feature detectors

 \section{Sensitivity of feature detectors}

 We consider two qualitatively different measures of sensitivity.
-Note that we use the (improper) term ``stability'' because it is most commonly used in the literature, even though there is no {\em equilibrium} involved, and therefore the proper system-theoretic nomenclature would really be {\em sensitivity}. \cut{BIBO stability and structural stability.
+Note that we use the (improper) term ``stability'' because it is most commonly used in the literature, even though there is no {\em equilibrium} involved, and therefore the proper system-theoretic nomenclature would really be {\em sensitivity}.\footnote{An even worse name used for sensitivity is ``invariance,'' that suggest that a statistic could be more or less invariant.
+Invariance, as it has been defined here, is a binary property of a statistic: It either depends on the nuisance, or it does not.
+Sensitivity, on the other hand, comes in shades, as a statistic can be more or less sensitive to a nuisance, regardless of whether the latter is a group.} \cut{BIBO stability and structural stability.
 The former imposes that small perturbations of the non-invertible nuisances yield small changes in the canonical element.
 Many existing detectors are designed to be structurally stable (although many have a large BIBO gain, for instance, SIFT, as it can be seen in Figure X of \cite{lindeberg98}, where small changes in scale produce significant changes in translation.)
-Structural stability imposes that small perturbations of non-invertible nuisances does cause catastrophic failure of the canonization mechanism (the detector).} We will start from the most common notion of bounded-input bounded-output stability. \begin{defn}[BIBO stability] A $G$-covariant detector $\psi$ (Definition \ref{defn-covariant}) is {\em bounded-input bounded-ouput} (BIBO) stable if small perturbations in the nuisance cause small perturbations in the canonical element. { More precisely, $\forall \ \epsilon > 0 \ \exists \ \delta = \delta(\epsilon)$ such that for any perturbation $\delta \nu$ with $\| \delta \nu \| < \delta$ we have $ \| \delta \hat g \| < \epsilon$.} \end{defn} { Note that $\hat g$ is defined implicitly by the equation $\psi(I, \hat g(I)) = 0$, and a nuisance perturbation $\delta \nu$ causes an image perturbation $\delta I = \frac{\partial h}{\partial \nu}\delta \nu$.
+Structural stability imposes that small perturbations of non-invertible nuisances does cause catastrophic failure of the canonization mechanism (the detector).} We will start from the most common notion of bounded-input bounded-output stability. \begin{defn}[BIBO stability] A $G$-covariant detector $\psi$ (Definition \ref{defn-covariant}) is {\em bounded-input bounded-ouput} (BIBO) stable if small perturbations in the nuisance cause small perturbations in the canonical element. { More precisely, $\forall \ \epsilon > 0 \ \exists \ \delta = \delta(\epsilon)$ such that for any perturbation $\delta \nu$ with $\| \delta \nu \| < \delta$ we have $ \| \delta \hat g \| < \epsilon$.} \end{defn} { Note that $\hat g$ is defined implicitly by the equation $\nabla \psi(I, \hat g(I)) = 0$, and a nuisance perturbation $\delta \nu$ causes an image perturbation $\delta I = \frac{\partial h}{\partial \nu}\delta \nu$.
 Therefore, we have from the Inverse Function theorem\footnote{ One has to exercise some care in defining the proper (Frech\`et) derivatives depending on the function space where $\psi$ is defined.
 The implicit function theorem can be applied to infinite-dimensional spaces so long as they have the structure of a Banach space (Theorem A.58, page 246 of \cite{kirsch96}).
 Images can be approximated arbitrarily well in $L^1(\real^2)$, that is Banach.} \cite{guilleminP74}

 where $J_g$ is the Jacobian (\ref{eq-jacobian}) and $K$ is called the {\em BIBO gain.} As a consequence of the definition, $K < \infty$ is finite.} The BIBO gain can be interpreted as the sensitivity of a detector with respect to a nuisance.
 Most existing feature detector approaches are BIBO stable with respect to simple nuisances.
 Indeed, we have the following \begin{theorem}[Covariant detectors are BIBO stable] Any covariant detector is BIBO-stable with respect to noise and quantization. \end{theorem} \cutTwo{{\bf Proof\cut{ of thm \ref{thm-covariant}}:} {\em Noise and quantization are additive, so we have $\frac{\partial h}{\partial \nu}\delta \nu = \delta \nu$, and the gain is just the inverse of the Jacobian determinant, $K = | J_{\hat g} |^{-1}$.
 Per the definition of co-variant detector, the Jacobian determinant is non-zero, so the gain is finite. }}